- Donald Tusk (President of the European Council)President of the European Council

 This appeal was endorsed by the following public figures from across Europe:

 Frank Engel, Member of the European Parliament (Luxembourg) - Michèle Rivasi, Member of the European Parliament (France) - Aloys Kabanda, Author, survivor of the genocide of the Tutsi, Ibuka (Belgium) - Bart Staes, Member of the European Parliament (Belgium) - Jill Evans, Member of the European Parliament (United Kingdom) - Peter Niedermüller, Member of the European Parliament (Germany) - Benjamin Abtan, President of the European Grassroots Antiracist Movement - EGAM, Coordinator of the Elie Wiesel Network of Parliamentarians of Europe for the Prevention of Mass Atrocities and Genocides and against Genocide Denial (France) - Josep Maria Terricabras, Member of the European Parliament – (Esquerra Republicana de Catalunya) - Bernard Coulie, Professor and former Dean, the Catholic University of Louvain (Belgium) - Daniyel Demir, President of BDVAD, umbrella organization for Arameans in Germany - Dr Mark Levene, Reader in History at the University of Southampton (United Kingdom) - Dr Ruth Barnett, psychiatrist and writer (United Kingdom) - Dr. Tessa Hofmann, author and chairwoman of the human rights NGO Working Group "Recognition Against Genocide" (Germany) - Francisco Palacios Romeo, Professor of Constitutional Law, Faculty of Law, University of Zaragoza (Spain)- Frank de Boer, Federal Union of European Nationalities (FUEN) (Belgium) - Fredrik Malm, Member of Swedish Parliament, Federal Chairman of the Liberal Party of Sweden, Deputy Chairman of the EU affairs committee, (Sweden) - Hans-Jochen Schmidt, Ambassador, retired (Germany) – Tommaso Nodari, Unrepresented Nations and Peoples’ organization (UNPO) (Belgium) - Harut Grigorian, World champion of kickboxing (Belgium) - Hervé Georgelin, PhD, Lecturer in History, Department of Turkish Studies, National and Capodistrian University of Athens (Greece) - Jose Antonio Gurriarán, Journalist & writer (Spain) - Klas-Göran Karlsson, Professor of history at the Department of History at Lund University (Sweden) - Mher Hovhanisian, Chess champion of Belgium (Belgium) - Iñaki Irazabalbeitia Fernández, former Member of the European Parliament, responsible for international relationships of Aralar political party - Jose María Etxebarria, member of the foreign affairs commission of EAJ-PNV political party - Murad Artin, Member of the City Countil of Örebro, former member of Parliament (Sweden) - Orit Arfa, journalist and author, (Israel & USA) - Pascale Charon, former Secretary General of the European Network Against Racism (Belgium) - Paul Meerts, Senior Research Associate at the Clingendael Institute (Netherlands) - Pedro Santisteve, Mayor of Zaragoza, professor at the Faculty of Law of Zaragoza, lawyer, social activist (Spain) - PhD Andrzej A. Zięba, Historian, Institute of Ethnology and Cultural Anthropology, the Jagiellonian University (Poland) - Prof. Dr. Otto Luchterhandt, Professor of Public Law and Eastern European Law at the University of Hamburg (retired) (Germany) - Ivaylo Mihaylov, tenor (Bulgaria) - Katrin Bornmüller, Honorary Chairwoman of the International Society for Human Rights Germany (German: Internationale Gesellschaft für Menschenrechte, IGFM) - Rafael Larreina Valderrama, former Vice-President and member of the Basque Parliament and former Basque deputy in the Congress of Deputies of the Spanish State - Ricardo Angoso Garcia, journalist, sociologist, political analyst and President of Forum of Ideas for Democracy (Spain & Colombia) - Svante Lundgren, Researcher, Lund University (Sweden) - Todor Petkov Hristev, Lecturer in philosophy at the French Academy of Plovdiv, former co-chairman of Plovdiv City (Bulgaria) - Tony Palmer, Film director (United Kingdom) - Vicent Partal, journalist, founder and manager of VilaWeb, Catalonia - Nikolay Gadjev, CEO, Markogi Ltd, Bulgaria.
-Francesco Trupia, Researcher in Political Philosophy, Sofia University, Bulgaria &Italy - Andrzej Pisowicz, linguist and retired professor of the Institute of Oriental Philology at the Jagiellonian University (Poland) - Eudald Calvo, Mayor of Argentona, Catalonia - David Bondia, Professor of Public and International relations, Faculty of Law, University of Barcelona and President of the Human Rights Institute of Catalonia (IDHC) - Luis Murillo, Former attorney of the Government of Aragón (Spain) - Åke Daun, Professor emeritus in ethnology, Nordic Museum and Stockholm University (Sweden) - Dr. Christian Kolter, sociologist and economist, Leipzig (Germany) - Harry van Bommel, former Member of Parliament (the Netherlands) - Veselina Gadjeva, Deputy Rector of Scientific and International Activities at "Tracian University" of Stara Zagora (Bulgaria) – Tills Mansmann, Member of the Praesidium, FDP-Hessen (Germany) - Dieter Werner Schleier, Chairman of the CDU in Ringsheim (Baden-Württemberg, Germany) - Atanas Vladimirov Boiadjiev, Lawyer, Associate Professor in History, Sofia New Bulgarian University (Bulgaria) – Jan Abgarowicz, co-founder, Foundation for Civic Responsibility (Poland) - Joël Kotek, political scientist and historian (Belgium) - Arthur Abraham, two-weight world champion of boxing (Germany) - Baroness Caroline Box, Member of the House of Lords (United Kingdom) - André Dubus, Member of the Brussels Regional Parliament, Member of the Parliament of the Fédération Wallonie-Bruxelles (Belgium) - Philippe Mesnard, professor of comparative litterature and of French litterature, director of the journal "Mémoires en Jeu" (France) - Marie Thibaut de Maisières, columnist for BelRTL, RadioJudaïca and La Libre Belgique (Belgium) - Lorenzo Consoli, EU correspondent at Askanews (Belgium)
+Francesco Trupia, Researcher in Political Philosophy, Sofia University, Bulgaria &Italy - Andrzej Pisowicz, linguist and retired professor of the Institute of Oriental Philology at the Jagiellonian University (Poland) - Eudald Calvo, Mayor of Argentona, Catalonia - David Bondia, Professor of Public and International relations, Faculty of Law, University of Barcelona and President of the Human Rights Institute of Catalonia (IDHC) - Luis Murillo, Former attorney of the Government of Aragón (Spain) - Åke Daun, Professor emeritus in ethnology, Nordic Museum and Stockholm University (Sweden) - Dr. Christian Kolter, sociologist and economist, Leipzig (Germany) - Harry van Bommel, former Member of Parliament (the Netherlands) - Veselina Gadjeva, Deputy Rector of Scientific and International Activities at "Tracian University" of Stara Zagora (Bulgaria) – Tills Mansmann, Member of the Praesidium, FDP-Hessen (Germany) - Dieter Werner Schleier, Chairman of the CDU in Ringsheim (Baden-Württemberg, Germany) - Atanas Vladimirov Boiadjiev, Lawyer, Associate Professor in History, Sofia New Bulgarian University (Bulgaria) – Jan Abgarowicz, co-founder, Foundation for Civic Responsibility (Poland) - Joël Kotek, political scientist and historian (Belgium) - Arthur Abraham, two-weight world champion of boxing (Germany) - Lady Caroline Cox, the Baroness Cox of Queensbury, Founder and CEO of Humanitarian Aid Relief Trust (HART), Member of the House of Lords (United Kingdom) - André Dubus, Member of the Brussels Regional Parliament, Member of the Parliament of the Fédération Wallonie-Bruxelles (Belgium) - Philippe Mesnard, professor of comparative litterature and of French litterature, director of the journal "Mémoires en Jeu" (France) - Marie Thibaut de Maisières, columnist for BelRTL, RadioJudaïca and La Libre Belgique (Belgium) - Lorenzo Consoli, EU correspondent at Askanews (Belgium) - Ash Body, representative of the HALO Trust (United Kingdom) - Krzysztof Stopka, Professor of History and Armenian Studies (Poland) -

 - President of the European Council